harvard-dce/mh-opsworks/README.md

 s3 bucket defined in `cluster_config_bucket_name` and lets you choose from them.

-When you switch into a cluster, the file `.mhopsworks.rc` is written.
+When you switch into a cluster, the file `.ocopsworks.rc` is written.
 This file defines the cluster you're working with.

 ### Using different secrets files